Stole Dimitrievski: Early career

 Born in Kumanovo, Dimitrievski graduated from Rabotnički's youth setup.
 He made his debut for the club on 24 October 2010, starting in a 2–0 home win against Vardar.

 Dimitrievski was Rabotnički's first-choice during the 2011–12 season, also appearing with the side in the season's UEFA Europa League.
-He signed a contract with Spanish La Liga club Granada on 23 August 2011, with the deal only being effective in December.
+He signed a contract with Spanish club Granada in La Liga on 23 August 2011, with the deal only being effective in December.

 Granada

 On 30 December 2011, Dimitrievski was loaned to Cádiz.
-However, he only appeared with the reserves in Tercera División and moved to another reserve team, Granada B in the summer of 2012.
+However, he only appeared with the reserves in the Tercera División and moved to another reserve team, Granada B in the summer of 2012.
 On 12 October 2013, he was the last of three of the team's players sent off in a 2–1 loss at Atlético Sanluqueño for the season's Segunda División B.

 On 23 August 2014, after profiting from Roberto's suspension and Oier Olazábal's injury, Dimitrievski made his first team – and La Liga – debut, starting in a 2–1 home win against Deportivo La Coruña.
 However, his spell at the club was mainly associated with the B-side.